 In reality, there is no perfect data set for term structure analysis.
-Typically seen yield curves are plots of street convention yields on coupon-bearing Treasury notes and bonds instead of yields on Treasury STRIPS.
+Typically seen yield curves are plots of street convention yields on coupon-bearing Treasury notes and bonds instead of yields on Treasury Separate Trading of Registered Interest and Principal of Securities (STRIPS).
 In particular, the yields displayed usually are for on-the-run issues (i.e., the most recently auctioned Treasury securities).
 These are actively traded and typically are priced close to par value, thereby minimizing the effects of the deferral for tax purposes of the gains and losses from buying at a discount or a premium.
 The problem is that there are gaps in the times to maturity, so some yields have to be interpolated.

 The yield to maturity of a bond is the fixed yield such that the sum of the discounted cash flows equals the price of the bond.
 For different maturity bonds, the yields to maturity will be different.
 Indeed, instead of discounting by a flat yield, each coupon can be discounted with a zero-coupon bond rate that applies to that maturity.

 By placing bonds of different maturities on a level playing field, yields can help us see the state of the market at any given time.
 A simple way to do this is to chart yields of bonds of different maturities with maturity being the x-axis.
-Exhibit 1 displays such a graph for January 2, 2007, and for April 22, 2010 to show the variation in the shape over time.
+The graph below displays such a chart for January 2, 2007, and for April 22, 2010, to show the variation in the shape over time.

-The idea behind Exhibit 1 is referred to as the yield curve, which more generally can be thought of as the relationship between yields and time to maturity.
+The idea behind this graph is referred to as the yield curve, which more generally can be thought of as the relationship between yields and time to maturity.
 Mathematically, the yield curve is the set of yields as a function of time; without using mathematical terms, the yield curve can be thought of as a "machine" that takes time to maturity as an input and outputs the yield for a bond of that maturity.
-The term "yield curve" can also be a source of confusion since the market uses the term "curve" as the slope of yields between two maturity points, that is, the difference in yields.
-These curves are referred to using the two points under consideration, such as 2s/10s curve for the difference between the 10-year and 2-year points.
-Yield curve trades are discussed specifically later in this chapter, but we will continue to use the general term "yield curve" when referring to the entire set of relationships between yields and time.
+The term "yield curve" can also be a source of confusion since the market uses the term "curve" as the slope of yields between 2 maturity points, that is, the difference in yields.
+These curves are referred to using the 2 points under consideration, such as 2s/10s curve for the difference between the 10-year and 2-year points.
+Yield curve trades are discussed specifically later, but we will continue to use the general term "yield curve" when referring to the entire set of relationships between yields and time.

 Why is the yield curve a useful concept?
 The yield curve can be thought of as the price of lending (borrowing) money over different points in time.
-For example, the yield curve in Exhibit 1 on April 22, 2010 has a steep upward slope, which means that investors are willing to lend money at short maturities for very little but will charge a much higher rate to lend money at fixed rates for longer periods of time.
-Explanations of the shape of the yield curve have tended to be bucketed in three broad categories: term premium, expectations, and segmentation.
+For example, the yield curve in the graph above on April 22, 2010, has a steep upward slope, which means that investors are willing to lend money at short maturities for very little but will charge a much higher rate to lend money at fixed rates for longer periods of time.
+Explanations of the shape of the yield curve have tended to be bucketed in 3 broad categories: term premium, expectations, and segmentation.

-Looking back at Exhibit 1, the steep upward slope in the yield curve on April 22, 2010, may indicate that investors are expecting rates to be higher in the future, which would lead to lending money at low rates for short maturities but at higher rates if the money is locked up for longer maturities.
-This interpretation of the yield curve can be important for judging the state of the economy and understanding how the yield curve itself may react to changing economic conditions, which we discuss in detail later.
+Looking back at the graph above, the steep upward slope in the yield curve on April 22, 2010, may indicate that investors are expecting rates to be higher in the future, which would lead to lending money at low rates for short maturities but at higher rates if the money is locked up for longer maturities.
+This interpretation of the yield curve can be important for judging the state of the economy and understanding how the yield curve itself may react to changing economic conditions.
 Finally, the segmentation hypothesis stipulates that certain investor classes prefer to invest in certain maturity ranges, and this segmentation produces the yields we see in the yield curve.
 Segmentation can be a factor in some parts of the yield curve, such as with pension funds buying longer-end assets to match their long-dated liabilities (e.g., pension payments in the future).
-However, segmentation is unlikely to be a satisfactory explanation of the yield curve overall—as rates markets have matured, the presence of investors such as hedge funds that are more nimble in their investments and can take advantage of mispricing across the curve makes segmentation unlikely as a major source of yield differences.
+However, segmentation is unlikely to be a satisfactory explanation of the yield curve overall.
+As rates markets have matured, the presence of investors such as hedge funds, which are more nimble in their investments and can take advantage of mispricing across the curve, makes segmentation unlikely as a major source of yield differences.